Story of Survival

 WHERE FRIENDS GATHER GREAT THINGS HAPPEN

-I could see that adjusting to life with brain injury helped me cope better with my cancer diagnosis.
+Treatment for brain injury can be a slow and iterative process.
+About midway through brain rehabilitation therapy, I was diagnosed with Stage I Breast Cancer.
+I could see that learning to adjust to life with brain injury helped me cope better with my cancer diagnosis.
 Cancer treatment gave me the strength to let go and try to live my best life despite my brain injury and functional limitations.

 Come join one of our support groups and events.
 Share your story.
 Make lasting friendships with your peers.
 Tell your family and friends about us.
 We'd love to have you.

-Victoria Newman, D.Div, PHD, RMT
+Victoria Newman Ford, D.Div, RMT